PubInv/tetrobot/index.md

 The 3TetGlussbot uses commercial linear acuators and the "Turret Joint", an invention of Kwon, Song and Kim, implemented by Rob using a 3D printer.
 It is controlled by two Arduino Mega with an open-source shield we designed ourselves to allow up to 6 motors to be controlled with a single Mega.
 An Emacs lisp program communicates via bluetooth with the two controller, giving us a command line interface to control the robot.

+## A Techical Paper

+We have drafted a [technical paper](https://github.com/PubInv/gluss/blob/gh-pages/doc/Gluss.pdf) describing the gluss concept and some mathematically results relating to the Turret Joint.
+If you are familiar with robotics conference, please recommend a place for us to submit this.

 ## Motivation

 Imagine a strong, light, metamorphic robotic substance.
 The uses of such a substance are limited only by our ability to imagine them.